 Hey mamas!
-Today’s post is from Stephanie Heald from Naturally Mindful.
-More on her below.
+Today’s post is from Stephanie Heald of Naturally Mindful.
+You can find more on her below the post.
 Enjoy!

 It is very disheartening to watch your child in discomfort due to a rash or hives.
-Rashes are for the most part a mystery even to western medicine, we know it is an inflammation of the skin but finding the exact cause can be difficult.
-Thankfully, we can relieve the symptoms (redness, inflammation, pain, itching) with the help of alternative medicine.
+Rashes are for the most part a mystery—even to Western medicine, we know it is an inflammation of the skin, but finding the exact cause can of this painful skin condition can be difficult.
+Thankfully, we can relieve the symptoms (redness, inflammation, pain, and itching) with the help of alternative medicine.

-Epson salts have been used since the time of Hippocrates, and are widely recommended by practitioners of both western and holistic medicine.
+Epson salts have been used since the time of Hippocrates, and are widely recommended by practitioners of both Western and holistic medicine.
 However, their use for kids has not been well-researched.
 Magnesium sulfate, the name for this naturally occurring compound, helps in many ways from regulating over 300 enzymes in the body to eliminating toxins from the cells.
-And because there is no doubt of it’s therapeutic properties it is okay to use for children but always err in the side caution.
+And because there is no doubt of it’s therapeutic properties it is okay to use for children—as long as you always err on the side caution.
 My rule of thumb is to use half a cup per bath tub for kids over 12 months, and 1/4 cup for babies under 12 months.

 Children’s herbal bath for rashes and hives

 If you’re looking for a quick all-natural remedy for skin conditions like rashes and hives, check out this DIY recipe below.